akvo/akvo-flow-docs/docs/dashboard/surveys/3-creating-editing-survey.rst

 You can build FLOW surveys that are adaptive to the answers provided by the respondent, so that the questions that appear on the device screen while the survey is being conducted will change according to the answers to previous questions.
 These are dependent questions.

-Dependent questions operate on option questions that preceed the dependent question.
+Dependent questions operate on option questions that precede the dependent question.

 To set a dependency, tick the box next to "Dependent" in the question detail screen.
-This will display a dropdown list that contains all the option questions that preceed the current question.
+This will display a dropdown list that contains all the option questions that precede the current question.
 Select the question upon which you want the current question to be dependent.
 The possible responses to that question will appear below.
 Tick the box next to the response, and the current question will only appear on the device if that response is selected.
 You can also select more than one response.

  .. figure:: ../img/2-surveys_editquestion_settingdependency.png
    :width: 400 px